-You may receive a text from 'NHSvaccine' inviting you to book your vaccination appointments at a larger vaccination centre or pharmacy.
+You may also receive a text from 'NHSvaccine' inviting you to book your vaccination appointments at a larger vaccination centre or pharmacy.
 This will be followed up by a letter a few days later.

-Texts from 'NHSvaccine' are separate to any invites you may get from local NHS services such as a GP surgery or hospital.
+- Texts from 'NHSvaccine' are separate to any invites you may get from NHS Herefordshire and Worcestershire through your GP or the hospital

-If you're invited to book a vaccination at a local NHS service, you'll usually get a text or a phone call.
-You may sometimes get a letter.
+- If you're invited to book a vaccination at a NHS Herefordshire and Worcestershire service, you'll usually get a text or a phone call, but you may sometimes also get a letter

-Keep your card safe and make sure you go to your second appointment to get your second injection.
+Keep your card safe and make sure you go to your second appointment to get your second injection and take your card.

 What to do if you are not well when it is your appointment